Do constraints really determine systemic performance?

 ² KPI=Key Performance Indicators are Throughput/Constraints based.

-Is your enterprise ready to accept Throughput thinking?
+Is your enterprise ready to accept the concepts of Throughput Accounting?

 Products do not have profits, systems do